 How You Can Help

 - Don’t share “cute” videos of exotic pets.
-Yes, they can be fun to watch, but these videos are exactly what cause people to run out and buy these animals.
+Yes, they can be fun to watch, but these videos are exactly what causes people to run out and buy these animals.

 - Be a smart consumer and traveler by avoiding products and trinkets that contain or were made from wild animal parts.